Machine Creation Services Capacity Sizing on Hyper-V

 - Delta Clones with Storage Optimisation - this is the new default option for MCS deployments since XenDesktop 7.9.
 IO optimisation enables a cache in RAM with overflow to disk

-To keep this size exercise simple, I have used a single data store that contains both my master image and the Machine Catalogs.
+To keep this size exercise simple, I have used a single data store that contains both my gold image and the Machine Catalogs.
 The environment is based on Windows Server 2016 and System Center Virtual Machine Manager 2016.
 Note that Hyper-V allows for modifying the paths for virtual machines (config files), virtual hard disks and Smart Paging files, so the folder structure shown in my environment in the screenshots below may differ to yours.

-The master image is Windows Server 2012 R2 or 2016 with a set of applications including Office.
+The gold image is Windows Server 2012 R2 or 2016 with a set of applications including Office.
 Initially, the image has two snapshots (or checkpoints) created in the process of provisioning and updating the image.
 Thus the image consists of:

 - Virtual disk of 13.63GB - this is the image as I’ve built it including Windows, applications, and the XenDesktop 7.9 VDA.
 This is using a thin-provisioned (or dynamic) disk with the default size of 127GB